guybedo/minos/README.md

 Search for neural networks architecture & hyper parameters with genetic algorithms.
 It is built on top of Keras+Tensorflow to build/traing/evaluate the models, and uses DEAP for the genetic algorithms.

-## Concepts
-To search for hyper parameters and/or layouts, we create an experiment.
-We define the parameters of the experiment and the dataset, then we run the experiment.
-An experiment uses a genetic algorithm to search the parameters defined.
-It consists in generating a population, and evolving the population for a specified number of generations.
-It starts by generating a random population of blueprints from the experiment parameters.
-Each blueprint, or individual, randomly generated, is actually a definition that can be used to build a Keras model.
-At each generation, the blueprints can be mixed and/or mutated, and are then evaluated.
-Evaluating a blueprint consists in building, training and evaluating the Keras model if defines.
-The best blueprints are selected for the next generation

-To create an experiment you need to define:
-- the layout:
-    input_size, output_size, output_activtion of the network.
-      You can also specify the architecture and layers if you want to search parameters for a fixed architecture.
-      If you don't specify any layers, random combinations will be tested.
-- the experiment parameters:
-    these are all the parameters that will be randomly tested You can decide to test every possible combination, or fix the value of some parameters and let the experiment randomly test others
-- the training:
-    objective(=loss), metric, stopping condition and optimizer.
-    These training parameters are used to evaluate the models randomly generated.
-      Note that you can either fully specify the optimizer (type+parameters) or specify only a type of optimizer and let the experiment test random parameters

-## Terminology

-    Experiment:
-        Defines all the parameters related to the search:
-            - the layout,
-            - the layer parameters
-            - the training parameters
-    Layout:
-        A layout defines the architecture of a network.
-A layout is vertical stack of rows.
-    Row:
-        A row is an horizontal stack of independant blocks.
-Each block can be connected to or more blocks from the row below.
-    Block:
-        A block is vertical stack of layers.
-The output of each layer in the block is the input of the
 ## Getting Started
 To run an experiment and search parameters and/or architecture for a model and dataset, you can define a simple layout with the input_size, output_size and output_activation of your model